xiaoniu-578fa6bff964d005/docfetcher/src/net/sourceforge/docfetcher/website/en/index.markdown

 Description
 ===========
-DocFetcher is an Open Source desktop search application: It allows you to search the contents of documents on your computer. &mdash; You can think of it as Google for your local document repository.
-The application runs on Windows, Linux and Mac OS X, and is made available under the [Eclipse Public License](http://en.wikipedia.org/wiki/Eclipse_Public_License).
+DocFetcher is an Open Source desktop search application: It allows you to search the contents of files on your computer. &mdash; You can think of it as Google for your local files.
+The application runs on Windows, Linux and Mac OS&nbsp;X, and is made available under the [Eclipse Public License](http://en.wikipedia.org/wiki/Eclipse_Public_License).

 Basic Usage
 ===========